HANDBOOK RULES

 Dear Student and Parents/Guardians of Southern Local Elementary School,

-Welcome to Southern Local Elementary for the 2022-2023 school year.
+Welcome to Southern Local Elementary for the 2023-2024 school year.
 We believe that education is a partnership among students, their families, and the school.
-Each of you play an important role in insuring our elementary learners are fully equipped for their futures.
+Each of you play an important role in ensuring our elementary learners are fully equipped for their futures.
 We value your perspectives and your contributions to our collaborative efforts in providing an exemplary education for your child.

 We are committed to a safe and caring environment for our children.
 Principals and teachers continuously teach and reinforce clear and consistent high expectations for each student.